youssefKetata/slack-cicd/README.md

 Click on the *configuration* icon on the left vertical bar and choose *data sources*, then click on the *add data source* button, select Prometheus and on the URL text box type `http://prometheus:9090`.
 Click on the *Save & Test* button at the bottom of the page to finish.

-Now that we are getting metrics from Prometheus, let's create the first Grafana dashboard, with metrics colected from inside the application (with the library *prom-client*).
+Now that we are getting metrics from Prometheus, let's create the first Grafana dashboard, with metrics collected from inside the application (with the library *prom-client*).

 #### Application telemetry